switch2osm/switch2osm/serving-tiles/updating-as-people-edit-pyosmium.md

     sudo nano /usr/lib/systemd/system/renderd.service

-If it is not there already, add:
+If it's not already there below `[Service]`, add:

     Environment=G_MESSAGES_DEBUG=all

-after "[Service]".
-Then:
+Then run these commands to reload the configuration:

     sudo systemctl daemon-reload
     sudo systemctl restart renderd